 - Here, you will see the BruinBill homepage.

 - Payment can be made online, by check, or in person at 1125 Murphy Hall.

-For any questions about fee payment, contact Student Financial Services at (310) 825-9194 or Ask SFS.
+For any questions about fee payment, contact Student Accounts at (310) 825-9194 or Ask Student Accounts.

 **Note that specific, personal information about your child’s account may be restricted via email or over the phone if your student has not granted you Third-Party Access.

-- UCLA’s BruinPay Plan (BPP) allows students and families to divide tuition and fee payments for each term among monthly installments.
+- UCLA’s BruinPay Plan (BPP) allows students and families to pay term fees in monthly installments.